J. Randolph Coolidge Jr.

-J. Randolph Coolidge Jr. (1862–1928) was an American architect in practice in Boston from 1894 until his retirement in 1923.
-Beginning in 1901 he was senior partner of Coolidge & Carlson, an architectural firm noted for large institutional projects.
+Joseph Randolph Coolidge Jr. (1862–1928) was an American architect in practice in Boston from 1894 until his retirement in 1923.
+Beginning in 1901, he was a senior partner of Coolidge & Carlson, an architectural firm noted for large institutional projects.

 Life and professional career

 Joseph Randolph Coolidge Jr. was born May 17, 1862, in Boston to Joseph Randolph Coolidge and Julia (Gardner) Coolidge, both members of wealthy Boston Brahmin families.
 The eldest of five children to live to adulthood, his brothers were John Gardner Coolidge, Archibald Cary Coolidge, Harold Jefferson Coolidge Sr. and Julian Coolidge.
 He was educated at the Chauncy Hall School and at Harvard University, graduating with a Bachelor of Arts in 1883 and a Master of Arts in 1884.
-After graduation he traveled in Europe for a year.
+After graduation, he traveled to Europe for a year.
 In 1885, intending to enter business, he joined the banking house of Lee, Higginson & Co. in Boston.

-In 1888 he instead turned to architecture, becoming a drafter in the office of Andrews & Jaques.
+In 1888, he instead turned to architecture, becoming a drafter in the office of Andrews & Jaques.
 He worked as a drafter for only a few months before entering the architecture school of the Massachusetts Institute of Technology, graduating in 1890.
-In 1891 he traveled back to Europe where he was admitted to the Beaux-Arts de Paris and joined the atelier of Henry Duray, a patron popular with American students.
+In 1891, he traveled back to Europe where he was admitted to the Beaux-Arts de Paris and joined the atelier of Henry Duray, a patron popular with American students.
 Though like many he did not earn a degree, he finished his studies and returned to Boston in 1894.

-In Boston he formed a partnership with Vernon A. Wright, a former classmate of Coolidge's in both Boston and Paris.
+In Boston, he formed a partnership with Vernon A. Wright, a former classmate of Coolidge's in both Boston and Paris.
 Their largest work together was Randolph Hall, a private Harvard dormitory financed by the Coolidge brothers.
 The firm of Coolidge & Wright lasted only until 1901, when Wright's growing business interests in his native Minnesota obligated him to return there.
 Coolidge then formed a new partnership with Harry J. Carlson, a former employee of Cass Gilbert and another of Coolidge's classmates.
 Their partnership under the name of Coolidge & Carlson lasted until 1923, when Coolidge retired.
-Coolidge was generally hands-off in regards to the work of the firm, more frequently providing criticism to the architects and drafters in his employ.
+Coolidge was generally hands-off in regard to the work of the firm, more frequently providing criticism to the architects and drafters in his employ.
 Much of his architectural life was spent in writing, lecturing and teaching.

 Coolidge joined the American Institute of Architects in 1900, and was elected a Fellow in 1906.
 From 1905 until 1907 he was president of the Boston Society of Architects.